kataw/kataw/test/__snapshot__/parser/expressions/assignment/to_keyword/gen/array_with_assign_to_paren-wrapped/continue.md

 ✖ Identifier expected - start: 12, end: 20
 ✖ A 'continue' statement can only be used within an enclosing iteration statement. - start: 12, end: 20 ✖ Identifier expected - start: 20, end: 21
-✖ Declaration or statement expected - start: 21, end: 23
+✖ A 'continue' statement can only jump to a label of an enclosing iteration statement. - start: 12, end: 21 ✖ Declaration or statement expected - start: 21, end: 23

 ```